lewisej3/scaling-octo-chainsaw/README.md

 # scaling-octo-chainsaw
 BBC news headline scraper.
-Currently the code scrapes the headlines with summaries and links and just outputs them with print.
-Using crontab the code is able to write to a separate log file which stores all of the headlines that have been scraped.
+Currently the code scrapes the headlines with summaries and links and inputs the data into a sqlite3 database.
 The headlines are separated according to importance with the classifications primary, secondary, tertiary and sport, used by the BBC.
+In order to automate the process to run daily use crontab with the details given below.

 In order to run automatically use crontab.
 For OSX.